-The well-maintained track begins from the sign post and information board with a gentle bushwalk into open forest, followed by a series of switchbacks as you climb the mountain.
+The well-maintained track begins at the signpost and information board with a gentle bushwalk into open forest, followed by a series of switchbacks as you climb the mountain.
 Part way up the mountain, there is a great view of Mt Tibrogargan.
 The summit provides spectacular close-up views of nearby Mt Tibrogargan, Mt Coonowrin and Mt Beerwah.
 Remember to stop, breathe and enjoy the moment.

 What to bring

 This hike can be done within an hour and therefore you don’t need to take a lot with you.
-All I needed was my camera and a water bottle.
+I suggest taking a water bottle and camera.

-I recommend using Google Maps to find Mount Ngungen!
+I recommend using Google Maps to find Mount Ngungun!

 Follow Steve Irwin Way to the Glasshouse Mountains Township.
 Follow the road to the west over the railway lines and turn left into Coonowrin Road at the T junction.
 Then turn right into Fullertons Road just after the State School and along this road to the car park at the base of the mountain.